PowerShell/ConsoleGuiTools/docs/Microsoft.PowerShell.ConsoleGuiTools/Out-ConsoleGridView.md

 ### -OutputMode
 Specifies the items that the interactive window sends down the pipeline as input to other commands.
 By default, this cmdlet does not generate any output.

-To send items from the interactive window down the pipeline, click to select the items and then click OK.
+To send items from the interactive window down the pipeline, click to select the items (either the the mouse in terminals that support mouse or the `SPACE` key) and then press `ENTER`. `ESC` cancels.

 The values of this parameter determine how many items you can send down the pipeline.

 - None.
 No items.
-This is the default value.
 - Single.
 Zero items or one item.
 Use this value when the next command can take only one input object.
 - Multiple.
 Zero, one, or many items.
 Use this value when the next command can take multiple input objects.
-This value is equivalent to the *Passthru* parameter.
+This is the default value.

 ```yaml
 Type: OutputModeOption